swallowcamel/nancywiki/View-location-conventions.md

 ## Deriving view name from the model type

 If you do not provide a view name and only send in the model, then Nancy will derive the view name from the name of the model type.
-If the name of the model ends with `Module` then it will be stripped of.
+If the name of the model ends with `Model` then it will be stripped off.

 * `Customer` model type name -> `Customer` view name
 * `CustomerModel` model type name -> `Customer` view name